openzipkin/zipkin/zipkin-server/README.md

                            to 0 as it would mean a machine failure results in data loss.
     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication, which defaults to empty string.
                                        Use when X-Pack security (formerly Shield) is in place.
-    * `ES_CREDENTIALS_FILE`: Elasticsearch credentails properties file path, which defaults to empty string.
-The suffix of file should be `.properties`.
-The keys of `username` and `password` are `zipkin.storage.elasticsearch.username` and `zipkin.storage.elasticsearch.password` respectively.
+    * `ES_CREDENTIALS_FILE`: The location of a file containing Elasticsearch basic authentication credentials, as properties.
+The username property is `zipkin.storage.elasticsearch.username`, password `zipkin.storage.elasticsearch.password`.
-                               Before the credentials are loaded from the file, `ES_USERNAME` and `ES_PASSWORD` is in place.
-If they are empty, basic authentication is disable temporarily.
-This file is reloaded periodically, which uses `ES_CREDENTIALS_REFRESH_INTERVAL` as the interval.
+                             This file is reloaded periodically, using `ES_CREDENTIALS_REFRESH_INTERVAL` as the interval.
+This parameter takes precedence over ES_USERNAME and ES_PASSWORD when specified.
     * `ES_CREDENTIALS_REFRESH_INTERVAL`: Credentials refresh interval in seconds, which defaults to 5 seconds.
     * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch API.